Fractional diffusion without disorder in two dimensions: Tunable long-time subdiffusion

-\textit{Tunable long-time subdiffusion.---} First, we present numerical data for the monopole hopping in the ice background.
+First, we present numerical data for the microscopic dynamics of the monopole hopping in the ice background.
 As claimed, we find that the asymptotic dynamics (long-time, long-distance) of the monopole is subdiffusive.
-As seen in Fig. \ref{Fig2}a (see parameter and other details of all numerical data for all figures, in end matter), the mean-squared displacement of the dynamical charge has a sub-linear scaling with time, $\langle r^2 \rangle \sim t^{\beta}$, where $\beta = 0.86$, where $t$ is in units of number of attempted hops in the monte carlo and $\langle r^2 \rangle$ is in units of the lattice spacing.
+As seen in Fig. \ref{Fig2}a (see parameter and other details of all numerical data for all figures, in appendix~\ref{numdetailsapp}), the mean-squared displacement of the dynamical charge has a sub-linear scaling with time, $\langle r^2 \rangle \sim t^{\beta}$, where $\beta = 0.86$, where $t$ is in units of number of attempted hops in the monte carlo and $\langle r^2 \rangle$ is in units of the lattice spacing.

 Such robust sub-diffusion on a simple Euclidean lattice, in the absence of disorder and away from any fine-tuned critical point is, as we will highlight in this paper, a unique feature of such many-body models with hard-core constraints.